I love Amazon data.

 to make sure you always have the up to date information.

 We saw some pretty decent changes in sales from July -> August of 2015, mostly increases, especially for the more popular items (low BSR’s).
-Just to be clear, when I say low BSR’s, I’m talking about low numerical values which translates to higher number of sales.
+Just to be clear, when I say low BSR’s, I’m talking about low numerical values which translate to a higher number of sales.

 Here’s a little breakdown of how sales changed for different categories: